 #2.
 Build a Prepper Library

 Create or add to your preparedness educational materials.
-Books are great, but you can also find a plethora of quality survival information online for free and print the reports, project step-by-step instructions, complete with photos – and place them in categorized binders.
+Books and manuals are great, but you can also find a plethora of quality survival information online for free and print the reports, project step-by-step instructions, complete with photos – and place them in categorized binders.

 #3.
 Research Medical Preps